alimosallaei19/astro-slog/src/blog-posts/introducting-gemv.md

 ```

 The **MongoDB** portion allows you to have a database.
 I high suggest using the free MongoDB Atlas tier to host a database for developmental purposes.
 It gives you 512mb of storage, and 500 connections which is *plenty*.

+Lastly, the **VanillaJS** portion hydrates your client-side HTML.
+It allows you to interact with the HTML page, and is what is obfuscated by Grunt.

+### Why?

+Because it's fun to see all the different possibilities that exist.
+This is a stack I want to create a project with in the near future, and I want to see how it scales.
+So far, it has been great to see that there are systems out there to make these a reality.
+Let me know if you want a template for a GEMV project; I'll post it here!